faisikhan/Kubernetes-By-DevOpsMolvi/README.md

 ## kubectl

 It is a Kubernetes tool that allows users to run the commands inside the Kubernetes clusters.
+It communicates with your API server.

 ## kubernetes-cni